 Double majoring in Environmental Policy, Institutions and Behaviors, and Political Science, Drew earned his Bachelor of Science from the School of Environmental and Biological Sciences at Rutgers University.
 Drew earned his Juris Doctor from Seton Hall University School of Law.
 In addition to working full-time, while in law school, Drew was the President of the Environmental Law Society, and a student attorney in the Center for Social Justice Civil Litigation and Practice Clinic where he represented clients in civil litigation matters in the United States District Court for the District of New Jersey and the Law Division of New Jersey Superior Court.

+Drew is a member of the New Jersey Licensed Site Remediation Professionals Association.
 Drew is a counselor at Exceptional Citizen’s Week at Camp Fatima, a summer camp for children and adults with intellectual or physical disabilities.
-Drew is also an avid golfer.
+In his spare time, Drew is also an avid golfer.

 The materials on this site have been prepared by Cole Schotz P.C. for general informational purposes only and are not intended to constitute legal advice.
 Viewers should not act upon this information without seeking professional counsel on the specific facts and circumstances in question from an attorney licensed in their jurisdiction.
 Use of this site does not create an attorney-client relationship between the user and Cole Schotz or any lawyer(s) within the firm.
 Any information sent to Cole Schotz or its lawyers through this site will not be treated as confidential and is not protected by the attorney-client privilege.